jrs-scott/Code-Retrospectives/README.md

 Below is the initial styling for the habit history data requested from the user.
 This output page verified the user who made the request, addressed them directly in the header, and displayed relevant results.
 ![History table results](https://github.com/jrs-scott/Code-Retrospectives/blob/master/results-page.JPG)

+Creating the foundation of this application inspired me.
+If I had more time, I would have loved to add graphs for the data results instead of a table, as well as allowing the user to create custom habits to track.

 ### Extend Functionality of the Craigslist Scraper App
 One of the established apps took a request from the user and returned relevant sales listings from Craigslist.
 It started out by returning the title, price, and link to view it on the Craigslist site.
 I added the ability to also return the primary image from the listing using BeautifulSoup.
 Here is a code snip from that project: